NWP-Games/Untitled_Fantasy_TBS_Game/README.md

 5) click on the "Untitled Fantasy TBS Game" executable to begin playing

 This Demo consists of 10 Levels, 5 Main Levels and 5 Side Levels.
 The Main Levels require the Hero Unit, while the Side Levels each require a different unit as listed in their level description.
 If you lose a level, or choose to retreat from a level, you can replay the level, in future versions of the game this won't be the case.
 Also if you lose a unit during a level you will still have access to them in future levels, in future versions of the game there will be unit permadeath.

+Demo 0.1.1 added in some bug fixes with the prior version, includes: Improved Enemy AI Movement to default to move towards Spawn instead of Bottom Left Corner of the map; Fixed the Double Spawning Bug on Defense and Survive Levels; and Fixing the Escape Action Showing up on Defense Levels.